diaoenmao/Library-Management-System/README.md

 ### Phases
 #####Phase I (Soft copy and hard copy)
 The deliverables include:

 1. A cover page listing all members in the team with their respective sections and email addresses and T-square username.
 2. Enhanced Entity Relationship (EER) Diagram
 3. Information Flow Diagram
 4. A list of logical constraints that will be enforced.
-Do not include any
-constraints that can be shown in the ER diagram, but rather semantic,
-business logic related constraints.
-You are required to include at least three
-constraints, although a fully-specified system will probably have more than
-that.
-Constraints that can be specified directly using ER notation will not
-count toward the three required.
-Constraints related to data type are not
+Do not include any constraints that can be shown in the ER diagram, but rather semantic business logic related constraints.
+You are required to include at least three constraints, although a fully-specified system will probably have more than that.
+Constraints that can be specified directly using ER notation will not count toward the three required.
+Constraints related to data type are not accepted as constraints
-accepted as constraints.
 5. Any assumptions made including explanations.

 Notes:

 1. The EER must capture the constraints of the system as much as possible
 whenever applicable, i.e. total participation, super/sub class, weak entities.
 2. The design of your system must satisfy all the constraints.
 You are allowed
 to make up additional assumptions and constraints as long as they do not
 conflict with the specified constraints and requirements.
 If possible, those
 additional assumptions and constraints should be included in the ER
 diagram.

 You must turn in a hard copy of your report in class.
 One hard copy should be
 turned in for the entire group, although each group member should upload a
 soft copy on t-square individually.
 Group numbers will be assigned to the groups